Community Wealth Building

 There is also an issue of timescale.
 Politics has short timescales – less than a decade, while local economy building has a more generational periodicity.
 If policy is all that stands between community wealth and the inimical characteristics of the financial system, then it is no surprise that successful approaches tend to be found in ‘one-party-state’ authorities where businesses can have sufficient confidence in continuity to risk engagement.
 A more general experience for local businesses is that a policy-driven initiative is not fully delivered upon.

 Multilateral obligation set-off allows businesses in a network to cancel out invoices against each other.
 Mutual credit is a natural follow-on, co-ordinating existing trade credit liquidity for maximum impact.
-These tools are incorporated into Mutual Credit Services’ exchange platforms, with their associated benefits – reduced debt, improved payment timeliness, and freeing up of working capital – immediately boosting adopters' viability.
+Use-credit obligations are investment instruments that can be used to finance capacity-building without debt.
+These tools are incorporated into Mutual Credit Services’ platforms (Clearing Clubs, Trade Credit Clubs, and High Street Vouchers respectively), with their associated benefits – reduced debt, improved payment timeliness, freeing up of working capital, and new capacity – immediately boosting adopters’ financial viability.